ImgBotApp/InternetNL/detail/mail/tls/cert-hostmatch/verdict/bad_en.md

-The domain name of your mail server (MX) does *not* match the domain name on your mail server certificate.
+The domain name of your mail server does *not* match the domain name on your mail server certificate.